 Examination/Revision Revision Made

 Date (If no revision is required, please state "no

-revision made)

-Page Revision Made
+Page revision made) Page Revision Made

-Number
+Number Revision Made

-[Date] 17 The relationship between the

-[previous examination building contractor and the vendo
+[Date] [previous examination to be kept.]
+17 The relationship between the building contractor and the vendor has changed.

-to be kept.] has changed.

-The location plan is replaced by

-more updated version.
+32 The location plan is replaced by a more updated version.

 [Date] No revision made